 Repository: {{.app.spec.source.repoURL}}

-Connect this to Slack, PagerDuty, or email.
-Drift should trigger alerts.
+Point that at Slack, PagerDuty, or email.
+Drift should make a noise.

 argocd app diff frontend